|Facts About Boston, Massachusetts|

 Though they still adhere to blue laws, Bostonians – with their 'smaht' accent – are not inferior to New Yorkers in any way.
 In fact, the city is known as 'Athens of America' for its literary contributions and has earned a reputation as “the intellectual capital of the United States.”

-Famous people like Samuel Adams, Benjamin Franklin, Paul Revere, Ralph Waldo Emerson, Edgar Allan Poe, Sylvia Plath, Jack Levine, Leonard Nimoy, Edward Norton, Uma Thurman, and James Taylor took their first breath in Boston.
+Famous people of USA like Samuel Adams, Benjamin Franklin, Paul Revere, Ralph Waldo Emerson, Edgar Allan Poe, Sylvia Plath, Jack Levine, Leonard Nimoy, Edward Norton, Uma Thurman, and James Taylor took their first breath in Boston.
 Hollywood movies such as The Departed, Good Will Hunting, and Mystic River and TV series such as Fringe, Boston Legel, and Cheers were set in Boston.

 The Freedom Trail, Faneuil Hall, Institute of Contemporary Art, Museum of Fine Arts, Isabella Stewart Gardner Museum, John Hancock Tower (the tallest building in Boston), Museum of Science, Fenway Park, Boston Public Library, New England Aquarium, and several Harvard museums are popular places to visit in Boston.